 What is Cellcept 500mg?

 Cellcept 500mg Tablet is a potent immunosuppressive agent.
-Cellcept 500mg Tablet is used along with other medicines to prevent the body from rejecting an organ transplant.
+Cellcept 500mg is used along with other medicines to prevent the body from rejecting an organ transplant.

 Uses of Cellcept 500 mg Tablet